Four layers. One civic infrastructure.

 Most AI-powered civic tools send your queries to third-party services.
 What legislation you're researching, what politicians you're looking up, what petitions you care about — all of it becomes someone else's data.

-Opus Populi runs entirely on open-source AI models hosted on your own infrastructure.
-Embeddings are generated in-process with Transformers.js (all-MiniLM-L6-v2, 384 dimensions).
+Opus Populi runs entirely on open-source AI models hosted on the node serving your community.
+Embeddings are generated in-process with Transformers.js.
 Vector similarity search runs on pgvector in PostgreSQL.
-LLM inference runs locally through Ollama with configurable models — Qwen 3.5 by default, with support for Mistral, Llama 3.1, and others.
+LLM inference runs through Ollama with configurable open-source models.
+Analysis prompts are delivered to nodes through a cryptographically signed service that ensures every node uses the same methodology — see the trust architecture for the full picture.

 No per-query costs